Jem212Mac/the-crafty-quilt-company/README.md

     + [JShint](https://jshint.com/) was used to validate JS code for the website.
     + [PEP8](https://pep8ci.herokuapp.com/) was used to validate Python code for the website.
     + [Table to Markdown](https://tabletomarkdown.com/) was used to convert excel tables into markdown for the TESTING.md file.
+    + [Wordtracker](https://www.wordtracker.com/) was used to analyse the competitiveness of SEO keywords.

 ## Local Development
 Gitpod was used as the IDE for local development of the application and GitHub was used for version control.